 WELCOME TO TYPHOON AND WEATHER IMAGERY.
 THIS BLOG CONTAINS REAL TIME WEATHER, TROPICAL CYCLONE UPDATES AND IMAGERY, AND TROPICAL CYCLONE FORECAST.
 CONTENTS OF DROP DOWN MENU CAN BE FOUND AFTER PHILIPPINE IMAGERY BELOW (SCROLL DOWNWARD).
 THANK YOU VERY MUCH FOR VISITING THIS SITE.
 YOU ARE FREE TO MAKE ANY COMMENT(S) OR FEEDBACK(S) ABOUT THIS BLOG.
-As of 6PM APRIL 19, 2024 - SYNOPSIS: RIDGE OF A HIGH PRESSURE AREA (HPA) EXTENDING OVER THE EASTERN SECTION OF LUZON
+OCTOBER 16, 2024 11PM - SYNOPSIS: INTERTROPICAL CONVERGENCE ZONE (ITCZ) AFFECTING SOUTHERN MINDANAO.
+EASTERLIES AFFECTING LUZON AND THE EASTERN SECTION OF VISAYAS

 ACTIVE LOW OR TROPICAL CYCLONES